battle of buxar

 Role of Various Participating Parties in the Battle of Buxar

 Each participating party in the Battle of Buxar had its inspirations.
-The English East India Company, driven by Major Hector Munro, planned to harden its hang on Bengal and gain income privileges over different domains.
+The English East India Company, driven by Major Hector Munro, planned to tighten its grip on Bengal and gain income privileges over different domains.
 On the opposite side, Mir Qasim needed to recover Bengal Shuja-ud-Daula meant to safeguard Oudh, and Shah Alam II looked to reestablish the respect of the Mughal Empire.

 ParticipantsRespective Roles